2021 in Glory: Background

 A Glory Heavyweight Championship bout between the current champion Rico Verhoeven and promotional newcomer Alistair Overeem (2010 K-1 World Grand Prix Champion) was scheduled as the event headliner.
 However, Overeem later withdrew due to injuries.

 Instead the promotion booked the trilogy fight between Verhoeven and Jamal Ben Saddik.
 The latter was set to make his comeback against the mandatory challenger for the Glory Heavyweight Championship Benjamin Adegbuyi, who got a new opponent Antonio Plazibat.
 Plazibat was booked against James McSweeney, who also received a new opponent - Gokhan Saki, who makes his return to kickboxing.

 Two fights were added on September 9: a welterweight bout between Alim Nabiev and Troy Jones, as well as a light heavyweight bout between Sergej Maslobojev and Donegi Abena.

-Three more fights were added to the card on September 11: a lightweight bout between Stoyan Koprivlenski and Bruno Gazani, a middleweight bout between Ertugrul Bayrak and Matěj Peňáz, as well as a light heavyweight bout between Michael Duut and John King.
+Three more fights were added to the card on September 11: a lightweight bout between Stoyan Koprivlenski and Bruno Gazani, a middleweight bout between Ertuğrul Bayrak and Matěj Peňáz, as well as a light heavyweight bout between Michael Duut and John King.

 Mohamed Mezouari was scheduled to face Eyevan Danenberg in a welterweight bout.
 Danenberg returned to kickboxing, following a two-year absence from the sport.
 Danenberg later withdrew from the bout and was replaced by Maximo Suarez.
 Suarez later withdrew from the bout as well, and was replaced by Samo Dbili.